THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 In order to verify that corrective measures are effectively implemented by the agreed deadline, the Group carries out both on-site and documentary follow-up audits.

-Aware of the fact that promoting principles of responsibility among its suppliers is beneficial to mutual sustainable growth, in addition to constantly raising awareness of ethical, social, environmental and animal welfare issues, the Moncler Group supports its supply chain in several ways.
-In particular, Moncler supports some strategic suppliers, making health and safety experts available to give advice and develop knowledge of best practices (12 suppliers benefited in the three-year period 2020-2022) and
+Aware of the fact that promoting principles of responsibility among its suppliers is beneficial to mutual sustainable growth, in addition to constantly raising awareness of ethical, social, environmental and animal welfare topics, the Moncler Group supports its supply chain in several ways.
+In particular, Moncler supports some strategic suppliers, making health and safety experts available to give advice and develop knowledge of best practices and providing operational support for investments in technologically advanced machinery for particular processes (21 suppliers in 2023).
+The programme was also extended to Stone Island suppliers in 2022.

 All the activities described so far, both those of periodic monitoring and control of the supply chain and those of collaboration and dialogue with suppliers to promote more sustainable and responsible practices, are part of the Moncler Group’s program defined for suppliers on sustainability topics.